Tracey Ward BSc, MRes, PGCert, PGDip CBT

 Choosing the right therapist

 Choosing the right therapist can feel overwhelming!
 So, I feel may be helpful to tell you a little bit about me.
 My career in mental health began in 2001.
 I Initially worked for children and adult’s mental health/ crisis helplines before going on to study for a range of qualifications in psychology and mental health.
 The main part of my CBT experience has been while working within the NHS.
 I left the NHS in January 2019 to begin my private practice.
-I am a dyslexic thinker and wanted flexibility from private practice.

 I am very compassionate and ethical in the way I work, and I am truly committed to helping others to improve their lives.
 When not in practice I enjoy a range of activities such as gardening, cooking and walking.
 I love nature and wildlife.
 I am also quite partial to a bit of Netflix!